Washi1337/AsmResolver/docs/guides/peimage/exceptions.md

 Different platforms use different physical formats for their runtime functions.
-To figure out what kind of format an image is using, check the `Machine` field in the file header of the PE file.
+To figure out what kind of format an image is using, check the `MachineType` field in the file header of the PE file.

 ```csharp
 PEImage image = ...;